 So the key to knowing when to stick with your first instinct and when to change your mind is to track your feelings of confidence during the actual moment you decide.

-During college exams, revising and sticking with original answers resulted in more correct than incorrect answers.
+Revising and sticking with original answers during college exams resulted in more correct than incorrect answers.

 Only the self-tracking of confidence levels predicted when each was more appropriate.
 Using simple metacognition, students identified which questions to revise and which were better left alone.